readyready15728/misc/pharo-notes.md

   readyready15728: "I want to file a bug report for Pharo 9.0: whenever I delete text over multiple lines using the Backspace key in a Playground, the Transcript gets flooded with SubscriptOutOfBounds errors.
 I'm not sure I would be able to fix it on my own but I don't know exactly how to track down the error without a tool like grep.
 How can I find the offending call to Transcript show:?"

   Todd Blanchard: "SubscriptOutOfBounds is a class.
 Specifically, it is a subclass of Error.
 So I would probably get it up in the browser (type its name in a playground, select it, cmd-b for browse) and then hit the old 'class refs' button to see where it is used.
 That should give you some clues."
+* `WelcomeHelp open` opens the initial welcome help window on a fresh image.